 Below is a video produced by Horizon Aerial Media when Hopewell Hall was for sale.
-You may want to view on YouTube as they provide some additional information in the description to go along with the amazing footage.
+You may want to view it on YouTube as they provide additional information in the description to accompany the amazing footage.

-Of note, Edward John Noble, born in Gouverneur, would passed away in 1958.
-During his career, was the head of a number of corporations including having founded the candy Life Savers Corporation in 1913 as well as the American Broadcasting Corporation, better known as ABC, in 1943.
+Edward John Noble, born in Gouverneur, would pass away in 1958.
+During his career, he was the head of several corporations, including having founded the Candy Life Savers Corporation in 1913 and the American Broadcasting Corporation, better known as ABC, in 1943.

 More 1000 Islands Listings

-Or, if you want to see every listing on the map at once and explore it that way you can click on, or copy and paste, https://memoryln.net/location/ into your web browser and explore over 200 listings.
+Or, if you want to see every listing on the map at once and explore it, you can click on or copy and paste https://memoryln.net/location/ into your web browser and explore over 400 listings.